A wonderful bush experience in an intimate camp offering an excellent wildlife experience in an ecofriendly way.

 Kicheche Bush Camp is in Kenya's Masai Mara, within the Olare Motorogi Conservancy bordering the Reserve.
 The camp is located in a prime wildlife area and game viewing starts right from the camp itself.
 This is an ideal place to experience the wildebeest migration.

 This is a small intimate seasonal camp which, whilst providing a true African bush experience does not compromise on comfort or service.
 Each of the 6 en-suite tents is furnished with twin or double beds, linen, bedside tables, luggage racks and rugs.
 Bathrooms are en-suite and are equipped with a dresser, flushing toilet and a traditional safari bucket shower with a view.
 There are comfortable chairs on each verandah overlooking the plains.
 One tent can be converted into a triple on request.
 There is a spacious, well furnished lounge and dining tent, although most of the time dining takes place outdoors.

 The 'normal' daily routine at Kicheche Bush Camp consists of a wake up call at your tent door with tea, coffee or hot chocolate with home made biscuits delivered.
-Then an early morning game drive at sunrise and back to camp late morning for a leisurely breakfast outside the lounge area or as a picnic during the game drive.
+Then an early morning game drive at sunrise and back to camp late morning for a leisurely breakfast outside the lounge.
+Alternatively breakfast can be a picnic eaten during the game drive.
 After lunch in camp you enjoy a siesta under the shade of your veranda or rest in the lounge.
 Afternoon game drives go out about 4pm after tea and cakes when the temperature drops and the animals are more active again.
 Sundowners are enjoyed out on the plains then you return to camp, freshen up and enjoy pre-dinner drinks round the camp fire and dinner by candle light.